-The Association recognises that all staff will be required to handle relevant data at some stage during the course of their employment and they therefore are regarded as Data Processors within the meaning of the General Data Protection Regulations.
+The Association recognises that all employees will be required to handle relevant data at some stage during the course of their employment and they therefore are regarded as Data Processors within the meaning of the UK General Data Protection Regulations.

-The Association provides a comprehensive training plan to ensure everyone concerned understands the implications of the General Data Protection Regulations and the scope of this Policy and, in particular, understands the responsibilities placed on them in the processing of data.
+The Association provides a comprehensive training plan to ensure everyone concerned understands the implications of the UK General Data Protection Regulations and the scope of this Policy and, in particular, understands the responsibilities placed on them in the processing of data.

-The Human Resources Section is responsible for the identification and implementation of training for staff, including periodic refresher training to ensure all staff have an understanding of their data protection responsibilities.
+The Human Resource service is responsible for the identification and implementation of training for employees, including periodic refresher training to ensure all employees have an understanding of their data protection responsibilities.